JacoboLansac/audits/solo/origami/origami-autostaking-review.md

 ### [I-1] If the proposed vault owner doesn't accept, the AutoStakingFactory cannot propose a new owner

 When registering a new vault, it is initially deployed with the `AutoStakingFactory` as the owner.
-Then the vault does some admin-only operations, and then it proposes a new owner:
+Then the vault does some owner-only operations, and then it proposes a new owner:

 ```solidity
     function registerVault(